drarsalan/RoslynDOM/Readme.md

 ---
 17th Feb, 2018
 - Upgraded to framework 4.6
-- Updated references to version 2.6.1 of Microsft compilers platform.
+- Updated references to version 2.6.1 of Microsoft compilers platform.

 RoslynDom
 =========